Skip to content

 Remember, the variations and number of periods can be adjusted based on your preference and trading style.
 Day traders may wish to use shorter timeframes, whereas swing traders may wish to use a longer-term chart.
 However, the periods are chosen based on best practices and to give you a guide on entries and exits.

-First, before looking for trading opportunities, you will need to do is define the direction that the market is trending in.
-You can do this by either using the 50 EMA as your basis or another indicator such as the Parabolic SAR to help you.
+First, before looking for trading opportunities, you will need to define the direction the market is trending in.
+You can do this by either using the 50 EMA as your basis or another indicator, such as the Parabolic SAR, to help you.

-The EMA crossover strategy is geared towards finding the middle of the trend, and since it uses backwards-looking data, you will receive a signal only after something has already happened.
+The EMA crossover strategy is geared toward finding the middle of the trend.
+Since it uses backward-looking data, you will receive a signal only after something has already happened.

 How To Enter a Buy Position